pageboard/pagecut/README.md

 - change(main, block): called when a block has changed
   the ancestor block, if any, in which the current action is applied.

-Pagecut.Editor global variable holds some default options values:
+Pagecut.Editor.defaults holds some default options values:
 - markSpec, nodeSpec: the schema specifications
 - plugins: array of plugins for ProseMirror
 - menu: function(coed, items) { return items.fullMenu; }